Delight in the Unseen: The Art of Noticing

 “[Walking] helps people notice their surroundings like - oh that tree doesn’t look that well, and realize how it looks, while cars they move so fast you can’t notice the changes.”

-Philosopher Simone Weil and the poet Mary Oliver align with Owais’ observations.
-They both speak of the generosity that comes with noticing.
+Philosopher Simone Weil and the poet Mary Oliver align with Owais’ observations, both speaking of the generosity that comes with noticing.

 “Attention is the beginning of devotion”

 Challenging what we perceive as normal doesn’t assume “normal” is bad or good.
-But it’s worth checking in on from time to time, if only to ensure “normal” isn’t bringing on the apocalypse.
+But it is worth checking in on from time to time, if only to ensure “normal” isn’t bringing on the apocalypse.

 We take aim at it from the perspective of health: the way we design our streets affects every facet of our health and happiness.
 But the kids are nudging us further: centring community design around the car doesn’t just change our health outcomes; maybe it changes who we are and how we treat each other.